Sensirion/myAmbienceManual/docs/README.md

 ## Requirements and Permissions

-The following permissions need to be set so that myAmbience can detect surrounding demonstrators:
+The following permissions need to be set so that MyAmbience can detect surrounding demonstrators:

-- Bluetooth on your device needs to be enabled and the app needs to have permissions for bluetooth
+- Bluetooth on your device needs to be enabled and the app needs to have permissions for bluetooth.
 - On Android devices location permissions need to be given in addition.
-We do not store location information, however this is required by the bluetooth functionality since on some Android versions these are coupled
+We do not store location information, however this is required by the bluetooth functionality since on some Android versions these are coupled.
+- In case you would like to get notifications when you download data from the demonstrators devices and export data, please allow notifications for MyAmbience.
 - The gadget needs to be in a range of 10-15 meters from the mobile.
 This ranges between devices, however, this is the typical operating distance of bluetooth devices.

-# Using myAmbience
+# Using MyAmbience

 ## Main Screens